uviclibraries/twine/github.md

   - Click on the **Create repository** button.
   - Congratulations, you’ve created a repository to put your web pages in!

-3. Upload your first Twine story or other files (if you’d like you can watch this narrated video of how to upload your Twine story to GitHub -  https://youtu.be/0FHgslaQnF4):
+3. Upload your first Twine story or other files (if you’d like you can watch this narrated video of how to [upload your Twine story to GitHub](https://youtu.be/0FHgslaQnF4){:target="_blank"}:
-  - Rename your Twine file name to index.html or if you don’t see the “.html” file extension, just rename it, index.
+  - Rename your Twine file name to **index.html** or if you don’t see the “.html” file extension, just rename it, **index**.
   - Click on the upload an existing file link.
   - Click on the choose your files link.
   - Find your index.html or index file your local hard drive, and then select the file, and the press the Open button.